iAmShorty/mpos-eggdrop-tcl/README.md

 If you are on IRC and the Bot sits in your channel, type one of the following commands to communicate with the bot and get the output right in the channel.
 All this commands can be used as a direct message to the Bot.
 You only have to do /msg BOTNICK COMMAND.
-So nothing is visible in the channe.
+So nothing is visible in the channel.

 Commands for all Users
 <pre>